Governance & Leadership

 The Charities Act 2022, which commenced in stages from 2023 onwards, has simplified some of the legal mechanics around mergers, including streamlined vesting declarations and a strengthened merger register.
 The Charity Commission has published updated guidance on closing a charity and on the merger notification process.
 However, these legal improvements have not yet shifted the cultural reluctance.

 The financial environment is pushing more charities toward crisis.
-The employer NIC increase (estimated at £1.4 billion additional cost to the sector), persistent inflation in service delivery costs, and constrained public funding mean that charities already operating on thin margins face growing pressure.
-Lloyds Bank Foundation and other funders supporting small charities have noted that some organisations are continuing to operate at a level where they can no longer deliver meaningful services, but feel unable to close.
+The employer NIC increase (NCVO estimates this will cost the sector £1.4 billion a year), persistent inflation in service delivery costs, and constrained public funding mean that charities already operating on thin margins face growing pressure.
+Lloyds Bank Foundation and other funders working with small charities have observed similar patterns: organisations continuing to operate at a level where they can no longer deliver meaningful services, but feeling unable to close.

 The Charity Commission's ongoing programme of register maintenance — contacting charities that have not filed returns and removing those that do not respond — continues to clean up the most obvious cases of inactivity.
 But this addresses the symptom, not the cause: a sector that lacks the cultural norms, practical infrastructure, and funding to support planned, dignified exits.